scheduling-cc/pyscheduling/docs/documentation/index.rst

    API reference
    ^^^^^^^^^^^^^

-   The Pyscheduling_cc API documentation, with detailed descriptions of all its components.
+   The pyscheduling API documentation, with detailed descriptions of all its components.

    +++